pepstock-org/Charba-Wiki/docs/PluginBackgroundColor.md

 The ID of plugin is `charbabackgroundcolor` ([ChartBackgroundColor.ID](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/impl/plugins/ChartBackgroundColor.html#ID)).

-To set the background color or pattern or gradient, you must create the instance passing the color or pattern or gradient into constructor:
+To set the background color or pattern or gradient, you must create the instance passing the color or pattern or gradient in the constructor:

 ```java